 The RMSC is made up of Non-Executive Directors.
-It reviews the risk factors of the Company to ensure risks at all levels are managed effectively.
-It also formulates risk management policies, action plans and evaluates the adequacy of overall risk management policies and procedures.
+It reviews the risk management framework of the Company to ensure risks at all levels are managed effectively.
+It also formulates risk management policies and action plans and evaluates the adequacy of overall risk management policies and procedures.